Ryan Jeffers Player Props: Twins vs. Guardians

 Ryan Jeffers At The Plate

-- Jeffers is hitting .268 with two doubles, a triple, a home run and five walks.
+- Jeffers is batting .268 with two doubles, a triple, a home run and five walks.

-- In eight of 14 games this season (57.1%) Jeffers has picked up a hit, and in three of those games he had more than one (21.4%).

-- He has gone deep in one of 14 games, and in 2.1% of his plate appearances.

 - In six of 14 games this year, he has scored, including multiple runs once.